anjanibarlapati/clean-code-practices/practices/practices.md

 1. ### Impure functions:

-   An impure function Can have side effects, such as modifying global variables or interacting with external systems.
+   An impure function can have side effects, such as modifying global variables or interacting with external systems.

-   An impure May rely on external state, causing unpredictable behavior.
+   An impure may rely on external state, causing unpredictable behavior.

     ``` JavaScript
    let oldValue = 7;